henryhobhouse/CV/README.md

 - Telecommunication and Electronic Engineering
 - Course cancelled at end of first year
-- Sponsored by Marconi PLC whom subsidised the course within Warwick Univerisity.
+- Sponsored by Marconi PLC whom subsidised the course within Warwick University.
 At end of first year Marconi collapsed and Warwick cancelled the course.

 ### In my Spare time